About Tattoo Removal

 The main problem with laser treatment of tattoos is incomplete removal of the inks.
 For that reason, even with single color tattoos, repetition of the laser treatment, often as many as 6 to 10 times with intervals of several weeks between sessions often extends over a period of a year or more.
 Other problems with laser tattoo removal include pain, high cost and remnant or “shadow” tattoos, depigmentation of the overlaying skin and scarring.
 The absorption of laser treated dislodged ink particles or their degradation products into the body is considered to be potentially harmful.

-In spite of its ineffectiveness and often less than satisfactory outcomes, the annual US laser tattoo removal treatment market is estimated at $1.0 billion.
+In spite of its ineffectiveness and often less than satisfactory outcomes, the annual US laser tattoo removal treatment market is estimated to be less than 250 million.
+And we believe ClearIT will double this market size by 2025.